DatabyClara/A-B_Testing_Results_Analysis/README.md

 # A-B-Testing-Results-Analysis
+The notebook where the project was developed can be found in the link above **(Project_Sprint_09_en.ipynb)**.

-This project aimed to increase the revenue of an online store by prioritizing hypotheses using two different frameworks: ICE (Impact, Confidence, Ease) and RICE (Reach, Impact, Confidence, Effort).
+This project aimed to increase the revenue of an online store by **prioritizing hypotheses** using two different frameworks: *ICE* (Impact, Confidence, Ease) and *RICE* (Reach, Impact, Confidence, Effort).
 Given a CSV file containing various hypotheses that could solve identified problems and increase revenue, my task was to apply these frameworks to prioritize the most effective actions.

-After identifying the most relevant hypotheses, an A/B test was conducted to compare the results of groups A and B. The analysis focused on several aspects to extract insights that could help achieve the goal of increasing revenue.
+After identifying the most relevant hypotheses, an A/B test was conducted to compare the results of groups A and B. The analysis focused on several aspects to **extract insights** that could help achieve the goal of increasing revenue.
 The main aspects included:

 - Cumulative revenue per group
 - Average cumulative order size per group